openvswitch/ovs/FAQ.md

 A: Open vSwitch is specially designed to make it easier to manage VM network configuration and monitor state spread across many physical hosts in dynamic virtualized environments.
-Please see [WHY-OVS.md] for a more detailed description of how Open vSwitch relates to the Linux Bridge.
+Please see [WHY-OVS.rst] for a more detailed description of how Open vSwitch relates to the Linux Bridge.

 ### Q: How is Open vSwitch related to distributed virtual switches like the VMware vNetwork distributed switch or the Cisco Nexus 1000V?